indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 For example, if an acceptance tests suite on a CI server takes several hours to complete, nobody in their right mind is going to wait for it to finish.
 Instead, developers are going to work on something else.
 If acceptance tests fail, developers have to multitask between old and new work.
-Fast feedback, on the other hand, prevents the start of new work and gets us closer to [a single piece flow](https://dzone.com/articles/pattern-of-the-month-single-piece-flow "Pattern of the Month: Single Piece Flow").
+Fast feedback, on the other hand, prevents the start of new work and gets us closer to [a single-piece flow](https://dzone.com/articles/pattern-of-the-month-single-piece-flow "Pattern of the Month: Single Piece Flow").

 ### 2.2 Push Quality Closer To The Source